presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

     * Read :ref:`Optional and Keyword Parameters<optional_params_chap>`, and do the exercises in that chapter

 * **By Tuesday 2/16 midnight:**
-    * Read `Tutorial on unix diff <http://www.computerhope.com/unix/udiff.htm>`_ (This will help you understand the section of "The Most Human Human" below).
+    * Read `Tutorial on unix diff <http://www.computerhope.com/unix/udiff.htm>`_ (This will help you understand the section of "The Most Human Human" below)
     * Read *The Most Human Human*, Chapter 10, p.237-259.
-    * Answer Reading Response 7 in the textbook.
+    * Answer `Reading Response 7 <https://umich.instructure.com/courses/48961/assignments/57683>`_ on Canvas.

 .. usageassignment:: prep_11
     :chapters: OptionalAndKeywordParameters